M3kko/peakfit-final/README.md

 - Make email change in all folders + supabase + display update immediately
 - Add 20s delay in between codes
 - Make exercises auto named in firebase
+- Make success + errors in profile more opaque